 Just how gullible are Steiner's followers?

 When a Waldorf teacher uses "clairvoyance" to determine such things about a student as her/his "temperament," what is the teacher really doing?
-(S/he is not making a sensible judgment about temperament, because temperament — in the sense Waldorf teachers mean — does not exist.
-See "Humouresque".)
+(S/he is not making a sensible judgment about temperament, because temperament — in the sense that Waldorf teachers mean — does not exist.
+[See "Humouresque".])
 A "clairvoyant" Waldorf teacher, being a good and conscientious (albeit deluded) soul, will take the matter very seriously.
 S/he will sleep on it, meditate about it, pray about it — and eventually s/he will reach a conclusion.
 The only thing that s/he will not do is to use clairvoyance, because there is no such thing.
+S/he will think she uses clairvoyance, but in this she will be deceiving herself.
 So what does s/he do, really, when s/he thinks s/he is using clairvoyance?
 S/he fantasizes, s/he has a hunch, s/he guesses, s/he has an intuition, s/he has a feeling, s/he consults a horoscope, s/he believes a dream she had, s/he imagines something...

 S/he tricks him/herself into thinking s/he has had a clairvoyant insight, and s/he goes with it.

 Think about this for a moment.
 There is no such thing as "temperament" as Waldorf teachers conceive it [see "Temperaments"], and there is no such thing as clairvoyance, in any sense [see "Clairvoyance"].
 So the Waldorf teacher uses a nonexistent faculty to slot a kid in a nonexistent category.
 This is nonsense squared, nonsense piled upon nonsense.
 It would be funny if it weren't so serious.
-A kid pegged as phlegmatic (or sanguine, or melancholic, or choleric — these are the only choices), will be treated as such for months or years or decades.
+A kid pegged as phlegmatic (or sanguine, or melancholic, or choleric), will be treated as such for months or years or decades.
 And it is all a fantasy, a delusion, a phantasm, a bad dream, a nightmare.

 The Waldorf teacher deludes him/herself, and Johnny or Susie suffers the consequences, perhaps permanently.

 Now, Waldorf teachers are not idiots.
 So what is going on?
-Why do they do such idiotic things as to use "clairvoyance" (which doesn't exist) to determine "temperament" (which doesn't exist)?
+Why do they do such idiotic things as using "clairvoyance" (which doesn't exist) to determine "temperament" (which doesn't exist)?
 This seems like a deep and difficult question, but really it is not.
 The answer is obvious.
 Human beings lie to themselves all the time.
-We believe what we want to believe; we rationalize our conduct; we make leaps of faith; we go with our feelings; we have hunches; we have intuitions; we have dreams...
+We believe what we want to believe; we imagine; we invent; we make leaps of faith; we go with our feelings; we have hunches; we have intuitions; we have dreams...
 In brief, we lie to ourselves.
 We do it over and over.
-Self-deception is far more common, in human behavior, than long, sustained efforts at rationality.
+Self-deception is far more common in human behavior than long, sustained efforts at rationality.
 Living rationally is hard, dauntingly so.

 It is sad and it is funny.
 And it is terrible.
 Every adult who wants to be an Anthroposophist can join the cult.
 Go.
 Peace be unto you.
 But don't take our children with you.
-If you do take your children with you (and this is what Waldorf schools try to do), your innocent, silly self-deception becomes wicked.
 There is nothing more wicked than dragging children into the darkness.
 Stop.
 Just stop.